MoserMichael/zipit/README.md

 # The curious case of the zip in the nighttime

-python has a (zip function)[https://www.w3schools.com/python/ref_func_zip.asp)  that takes two lists and produces a list of combined tuples.
+python has a [zip function](https://www.w3schools.com/python/ref_func_zip.asp)  that takes two lists and produces a list of combined tuples.
 Actually I think this goodie comes from Haskell, originally.
 The interesting question is: why isn't there an equivalent function in the C++ standard library?
 To find out I made my own library that does this functionality.

 ## The zipit library

-The library is a header only library, it lives in header file zipit.h; and in it's own namespace zipit.
+The library is a header only library, it lives in header file [zipit.h](https://github.com/MoserMichael/zipit/blob/master/inc/zipit.h) ; and in it's own namespace zipit.
 You can use it with c++17, as it uses std::optional in one case.

 You can make a forward iterator to walk over a combined pair from two lists; the make function in namespace zipit takes two iterators and produces one for returning pairs whose elements come from both of the iterators.